yannbriancon/spring-hibernate-query-utils/README.md

         // The method saveAndFlush will force the query to be executed directly and trigger the count incrementation.
         // The method save would not force it.
         // We would need to wait the end of the transaction to be sure the query has been executed and the count updated.
-        // see https://www.baeldung.com/spring-data-jpa-save-saveandflush for more details
+        // see https://www.baeldung.com/spring-data-jpa-save-saveandflush for more details.
         fileRepository.saveAndFlush(file)

-        // Get the query count for this thread and check that it is equal to 1 Assertions.assertThat(hibernateQueryCountInterceptor.getQueryCount()).isEqualTo(1);
+        // Get the query count for this thread and check that it is equal to 1.
+        // The count is checked and we detect potential n+1 queries.
+        Assertions.assertThat(hibernateQueryCountInterceptor.getQueryCount()).isEqualTo(1);
     }
 }